- Attention to detail

 - Sustained concentration

-Autistic people bring cognitive diversity and new perspectives.
-Specific talents in logic, accuracy, and pattern recognition, as well as intense interests in the areas of IT, physics, mathematics, and technology, are prevalent in the autism community.
-Autism-specific cognitive skills can significantly enhance output quality in the areas of IT or compliance.
+Autistic people bring cognitive diversity and new perspectives to the workplace.
+In addition to the cognitive strengths, autistic individuals also possess an affinity for areas such as IT, physics, mathematics, and technology.
+Autism-specific cognitive skills can also significantly enhance output quality in the areas of IT or compliance.
 Many blue-chip organisations across the globe rely on auticon in these areas: